-If you intend to vacate on the expiry date of your fixed lease, you must give at least 21 days notice in writing (or email), however as most of our leases are on fixed terms, your Property Manager will be in contact with you at least 8 weeks prior to discuss the future of your lease.
-If you are on a Periodic lease e.g. no defined timeframe and you wish to vacate, then you must give 21 days notice in writing (or email).
-If the Property Manager is given instructions by the owner of the property to terminate your periodic lease, then either 90 days notice will be given, or 42 days notice will be given if the property has been sold with vacant possession.
+If you intend to vacate on the expiry date of your fixed lease, you must give at least 28 days notice in writing (email), however as most of our leases are on fixed terms, your Property Manager will be in contact with you at least 8 weeks prior to discuss the future of your lease.
+If you are on a Periodic lease e.g. no defined timeframe, and you wish to vacate, then you must give 28 days notice in writing (email).
+If the Property Manager is given instructions by the owner of the property to terminate your lease in accordance with Section 51 of the Residential Tenancies Act, then the appropriate notice will be given.

 Whether you’re looking to Sell a Home, Buy a Home, or Property Management for your Investment Property, our friendly team can do it all.